johnelbasha/voters/MyApproach.md

 ---------------------------------------
 Working Notes:
 1- Figure out how to import/parse a text file.
 I've done this before for csv files, but never for text.
+Since the file is huge, I will take a simplified approach and create a different version of the file that only has 30 votes.
+Once I get this to work, I can expand it to include the rest of the data set.
+I will create a file called public/load_data.rb to handle all the logic.